ehmatthes/pcc_2e/solutions/chapter_6.md

 ```
 Santiago is in Chile.
   It has a population of about 6310000.
-  The Andes mounats are nearby.
+  The Andes mounts are nearby.

 Talkeetna is in United States.
   It has a population of about 876.
-  The Alaska Range mounats are nearby.
+  The Alaska Range mounts are nearby.

 Kathmandu is in Nepal.
   It has a population of about 975453.
-  The Himilaya mounats are nearby.
+  The Himilaya mounts are nearby.
 ```

 [top](#top)